Pancreatic intraductal tubulopapillary neoplasm

 Incidence/prevalence is unclear.
 Small series show an even male:female distribution and an average age of presentation of 58 years old 1.

 According to the WHO criteria, ITPN is a subtype of intraductal tubular neoplasms (ITN).
-Histologically, these tumours are distinct from pancreatic intraepithelial neoplasia, intraductal papillary mucinous neoplasm (IPMN), and intraductal variant of pancreatic acinar cell carcinoma.
+Histologically, these tumors are distinct from pancreatic intraepithelial neoplasia, intraductal papillary mucinous neoplasm (IPMN), and intraductal variant of pancreatic acinar cell carcinoma.

 Tumor cells form tubulopapillae and contain little cytoplasmic